GraphQL Operations

 88}

-GraphQL operations that are used for creating or updating data are called Mutations.
-The Fluent GraphQL API provides three types of mutation operations; Create, Update and Remove.
+operations used to create or update data are called Mutations.
+The Fluent API provides three types of mutations: Create, Update, and Remove.

 1mutation {